bobertlo/bfdump/README.md

 bfdump is a test utility for debugging the [blackfriday.v2](https://github.com/russross/blackfriday/tree/v2) markdown parser tree output format.
-This is just a tool I made to help me create a markdown to markdown formatting renderer based off of *blackfriday.v2* library.
+This is just a tool I made to help me create a markdown to markdown formatting renderer based off of *blackfriday.v2*.

-See also, the project I wrote this for: <https://github.com/bobertlo/vmd>

-And, finally, for a graphical demo of what this tool is, see the output of this file, `README.md`:
+And, here is a graphical demo of what this tool is, see the output of this file, `README.md`:

 ```